anmarkoulis/event-sourcing/docs/notes.md

 - Emphasize the separation

 **Speaking Notes:**
-"Projections are how we build read models from events.
+"Projections handle business logic and update read models from events.
 Here's our UserProjection.
 When a user_created event comes in, we build user data with aggregate_id, name, email, and created_at.
 We save this to the read model.
 This gives us event-driven read model updates that are optimized for queries."

 ---

-### Slide 18: FastAPI: Query Interface
+### Slide 19: FastAPI: Query Interface
 **Key Points:**
 - Show the FastAPI query endpoints
 - Demonstrate both current and historical queries